Angle-Uniform Parallel Coordinates: Background and Rationale

 \section{Background and Rationale}

-In this section, we explain the theoretical foundation of parallel coordinates, namely point-line duality, and the rationale of our method.
+In this section, we explain the theoretical foundation of parallel coordinates, namely point--line duality, and the rationale of our method.
 More details of geometric analysis in parallel coordinates can be found in the book by Inselberg~\cite{InselbergPCPbook}.